Nelbert442/dero-golang-pool/README.md

 	/* 	Defines coin name, used in redis stores etc. */ "coin": "DERO",

+	/* Defines the base of DERO, 12 decimal places */ "coinUnits": 1000000000000,

+	/* Defines decimal places for frontend displaying */ "coinDecimalPlaces": 4,

+	/* Defines the difficulty target (in seconds) on average for a block to be found */ "coinDifficultyTarget": 27,

 	/* Used for defining how many validated shares to submit in a row before passThru hashing [trusted] */ "trustedSharesCount": 30,